Table of Contents

 |Tennessee||Texas (state gaming law prohibits casino gambling, but there are two small tribal casinos that are contested by the state)||Utah||Vermont||Virginia|

-Looking at the Major Casino and Online Gambling Operators in the United States
+Major US Casino and Gambling Operators

 The gaming companies profiled below are among the biggest in the world and collectively employ hundreds of thousands of people.
 Some are household names; others are fairly limited in geography, but all are likely to enter the online gaming space if they haven’t already.